thinkinglabs/hiring-questions/README.md

 * What have you learned recently and would like to share?

+  Better than the previous one.
 It's more open and tests also for their ability to explain a topic they are familiar with.
+This was [suggested](https://twitter.com/coderbyheart/status/1161200556205064192?s=20) by [Markus Tacker](https://twitter.com/coderbyheart).

 * What tools do you know / have you used?
 * What tools or techniques have you introduced in your previous roles?